-More on this topic can be found in the Processing section.
+More on this topic can be found in the Commandline exporting/processing section.

 1.6 Access and display

 SFM does not currently provide a web interface to the collected social media content.
 However, this should be possible, and we welcome your ideas and contributions.